-James studied cello with Sue Lowe.
-He has had masterclasses with Alexander Baillie, Louise Hopkins, Pierre Doumenge, and Anna Shuttleworth.
+James studied cello with Sue Lowe and Walija Chew.
+He has taken masterclasses with Alexander Baillie, Louise Hopkins, Pierre Doumenge, and Anna Shuttleworth.

-In 2017 he premiered chamber operas The Jewel Merchants by Rose M. Hall and David Gilbert (Bethlem Gallery, 2017) and hEARd by Theo Jamieson and Lila Palmer (Roman River Music, Mercury Theatre Colchester, 2017), plus folk/children’s opera The Magic Paintbrush by Helen Madden (Barnsley Civic & The Dearne Playhouse, February 2017).
-In May 2017 he collaborated with Neil Luck on Vexations (Post-Paradise Series, Birmingham, & The Hepworth, Wakefield).
+In 2017 he premiered chamber operas The Jewel Merchants by Rose Miranda Hall and David Gilbert (Bethlem Gallery, 2017) and hEARd by Theo Jamieson and Lila Palmer (Roman River Music, Mercury Theatre Colchester, 2017), plus folk/children’s opera The Magic Paintbrush by Helen Madden (Barnsley Civic & The Dearne Playhouse, February 2017).
+In May 2017 he collaborated with Neil Luck on Creative Reality Solutions (Post-Paradise Series, Birmingham, & The Hepworth, Wakefield).

-An enthusiastic improviser, James also plays clarinet, piano and otamatone.
-While in York he played with improvisation collectives BottleGreen (2009-2011) and ish (2017-).
+An enthusiastic improviser, James also plays clarinet (having studied with Julian Wheeler), piano and otamatone.
+While in York he played with collectives BottleGreen (2009-2011) and ish (2016-17).
 In 2015 he performed a set of improvised music based on a collection of African rhythms with percussionist Beau Stocker at York Spring Festival.